Hotmoka/hotmoka/tutorial/Takamaka.md

 > on their behalf, that must be valid or the transaction will be rejected.
 > Moreover, note that accounts are identified with a storage reference, like any
 > other object in blockchain.
 They are not identified by a value derived from their
-> public key, as in Etehreum.
+> public key, as in Ethereum.
 Instead, the public key is stored inside the object, as
 > a `final` field named `publicKey`.
 Hence, it is not sent at each transaction,
 > which reduces their size.